 The company had a change of ownership in the late 1930's when another Nüremburg company named

 Fleischmann took it over.
-Peter Doll and his family were Jewish
+Max Bein and his family were Jewish

 and thus were being victimized by the Nazi regime, and the Aryanization laws, which would not allow formal business arrangements

 to be undertaken with Jews.
-The Doll family held out longer than most Jewish owned
+The Bein family held out longer than most Jewish owned

 businesses, but finally sold out in 1938 to Fleischmann.
 Curiously enough, the Fleischmann family was also of Jewish

 origins, but had managed to obtain an 'Aryan' certificate, whereas Doll did not.
 During this time, there were roughly

 The transfer of assets was made largely on the faith that they would be returned to the Bein family if and